docksal/docksal/README.md

 Once installed into the project repo, Drude can be used by anyone on the team.
 To use Drude each team member will need to meet the [requirements](#requirements) outlined above.

-`docker-compose.yml` fiel and `.docker` folder are good indicators of Drude's presence in the project repo.
+`docker-compose.yml` file and `.docker` folder are good indicators of Drude's presence in the project repo.

+**If this is the first time Drude is being installed into the project, follow the instructions below.**

 The installation process is slightly different based on the OS.